 Provost Graduate Fellowship

-The Graduate School will offer up to three PGF awards per year to incoming PhD students, with each winner receiving three years of a full-tuition scholarship in addition to a yearly living stipend of $25,000.
+The Graduate College will offer up to three PGF awards per year to incoming PhD students, with each winner receiving three years of a full-tuition scholarship in addition to a yearly living stipend of $25,000.
 Annual renewal will depend on the student's continued good academic standing and satisfactory progress toward degree completion.
 The fellowships will require no work commitments.

 Upcoming Award Cycle

 Information about the 2024-25 award cycle will be published in December.